emmanouilidisk/MinHeap/README.md

 3) Now finally, Min Heap will have k largest elements and root of the Min Heap is the kth largest element.

-To get a clear understanding of the algorithm, please watch video by Srini Devadas, MIT